philliphenslee/smartslack/README.md

 ##Installation
 ```
-npm install smartslack

 ```
 ## Basic Usage

-Creating a new intance of *SmartSlack* and sending a message to *Slack*
+Creating a new instance of *SmartSlack* and sending a message to *Slack*

 ```
 var SmartSlack = require('smartslack');